pnti/yiddish-keys-linux-copy/README.md

 Don't use install script which breaks the integrity of system files and crashes upgrade scipts.
-Use dedicated, official mechanism XKB Custom Layouts instead.
+Use dedicated, official mechanism *XKB Custom Layouts* instead.

 Follow these simple steps to add a Yiddish layout to your Linux machine.

-1. Open yi.txt in text editor; replace *xkb_symbols "yiddish"*
-  with *xkb_symbols "yiddish_qwerty"* .
+1. Open yi.txt in a text editor; replace *xkb_symbols "yiddish"* with *xkb_symbols "yiddish_qwerty"* .
 Save and quit.

 2. Copy the contents of the Yiddish mappings contained in the yi.txt file to a collective custom file: